Slickdeals/sshguard/README.md

 sshguard Cookbook
 ================
-Installs sshguard and configured host blocking with iptables ONLY
+Installs sshguard and configures host blocking with iptables

 Requirements
 ------------
 ### Platforms
-- Ubuntu (10.04+) You will need to use other means to ensure that ufw is activated.
+- Ubuntu (10.04+) __You will need to use other means to ensure that ufw is activated.__
 - CentOS (6+)

 Attributes
 ----------
 - `node['sshguard']['install_method']` - determines which method is used to install sshguard, must be 'source' or 'package'. defaults to 'package'
 - `node['sshguard']['whitelist_ips']` - an array of ip addresses that will be excluded from blocking
-- `node['sshguard']['initfirewall']` - set to true if you would like the init script to add the firewall rules (default false).
+- `node['sshguard']['use_iptables_cookbook']` - set to false if you do not want this to call the iptables cookbook to initalize iptables.
+When false the upstream init script is used to inject the rules directly into iptables (default: true)
 - `node['sshguard']['safety_thresh']` - Block an attacker after it incurred a total dangerousness exceeding sAfety_thresh.
 (Default: 40)
 - `node['sshguard']['block_duration']` - Release blocked addr no sooner than secs after blocked first time. sshguard will release between X and 3/2 * X seconds after blocking it.
 (Default: 7*60)
 - `node['sshguard']['attack_interim']` - Forget about an address after secs seconds.
 If host A issues one attack every this many seconds, it will never be blocked.
 (Default: 20*60)